24/7 Emergency Plumbing - Call Now: 0429 361 819

 Do storm water drains and sewer drains connect to each other under ground?
 Probably one of the biggest myths amongst the public is that storm water and sewer drains all run into the same pipe under ground and when ever we have a huge storm everyone's sewer drains clog.
 If your sewer drain does happen to back up at the same time as a severe weather storm the chances are its just a coincidence, unless something un toward is going on at your property.

-Should Be Separate Pipe Systems
+Should be Separate Pipe Systems

 Technically speaking your storm water and sewer drains are meant to run in separate pipe systems, but occasionally you will come across a situation where a storm water pipe is connected to a sewer drain (very bad practice, not to mention illegal).